ArthurLumertz/libORIN/README.md

 </p>

 # What is libORIN?
-libORIN is a library for developing cross-platform (Windows, macOS, Linux) games easily while having the same performance as writing your own low level engine.
+libORIN is a cross-platform Java game development library based on OpenGL (>=v2.1), designed for Windows, macOS, Linux.
+It provides robust features for 2D and 3D game development while avoiding the bulk of writing your own engine, while still letting you build the games exactly the way you want.

+## Get Started
+Getting started with libORIN is quick and easy thanks to the Gradle integration, you can have your project up and running within minutes.

+Visit our [official website](https://arthurlumertz.github.io/libORIN/) for setup instructions, documentation, and examples.

 ## Features:
 ### 2D Rendering: